dscc-admin-ch/helm-charts/README.md

 ## Usage

-The repo is also browsable directly #TODO
+The repo is also browsable directly here: https://dscc-admin-ch.github.io/helm-charts/index.yaml